-A draft AGS is presented for the Committee's consideration at Appendix A.
+A draft Annual Governance Statement is presented for the committee's consideration at Appendix A.

-In addition, Full Council in July 2016 approved a new Code of Corporate Governance for the County Council that reflected new Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority of Chief Executives (SOLACE) guidance.
+In addition, Full Council in July 2016 approved a new Code of Corporate Governance for the county council that reflected new guidance from the Chartered Institute of Public Finance and Accountancy and the Society of Local Authority of Chief Executives.
 Full Council also agreed that the Code would be reviewed on an annual basis.

-Therefore, the Committee is asked to consider the updated Code of Corporate Governance and whether it wishes to make any changes to recommend to Full Council.
+Therefore, the committee is asked to consider the updated Code of Corporate Governance and whether it wishes to recommend any changes to Full Council.

-The updated Code is presented for the Committee's consideration at Appendix B.
+The updated Code is presented for the committee's consideration at Appendix B.